Vision statement and service guidelines

 Expected staff and student conduct

-Staff within the Accommodation Bureau aim to treat all students and graduates with courtesy and respect.
+SMAA staff aim to treat all students and graduates with courtesy and respect.
 In turn, those who use the service are also expected to behave in an appropriate and respectful manner to ensure that we maintain a safe and supportive environment for all.

 To help us provide an effective service to as many students as possible, please contact us in advance with as much notice as possible if you are unable to attend your scheduled appointment, so we can attempt to rearrange an appointment.
 By advising us that you cannot attend, we are able to offer your appointment slot to another student, which helps us to avoid unnecessary waiting lists.
 If you repeatedly miss appointments, we may need to reassess what support our service can provide.